-Importantly, the court will also factor in bad behavior.
+Importantly, the court may also factor in bad behavior.
 Where one spouse committed a crime, cheated, was abusive, or was otherwise at fault, those bad acts will count against that spouse when the court evaluates of how the property should be equitably divided.

 Given the many factors that must be considered by a Virginia divorce court in determining how to divide marital property under equitable distribution, it is easy to understand why the legal fees paid to the lawyers to fight it out in court can put a couple in the poor house.
 Moreover, the equitable distribution system necessarily requires a couple who “pre-agreed” to divorce under the default Virginia state laws to air their dirty laundry in public, which can escalate the emotional scarring for all family members affected by the separation.

-Today, it is increasingly common for couples elect to enter into written premarital agreement that avoids the need to ever have a divorce court divide their marital property by equitable distribution.
+Today, it is increasingly common for couples to enter into a written premarital agreement that avoids the need to ever have a divorce court divide their marital property by equitable distribution.
 I have prepared premarital agreements for many clients who decided to keep things simple by agreeing with their fiancé that all marital property will be split 50/50 in the event that they divorce.
 Those couples “pre-agreed” that it was in their best interests to have a written prenup that would divide their joint property evenly, rather than risking an expensive and emotionally draining court battle under the equitable distribution system.

 The right to receive alimony or spousal support after a divorce is another major topic that couples frequently address in a written prenuptial agreement, because the default state laws basically leave spouses no real choice but to hire divorce lawyers to fight it out in court.